UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UTEP and its opponents have scored at least 44.5 points -- this matchup's point total -- just two times this season.
+- UTEP and its opponents have scored at least 44.5 points only two times this year.

-- Southern Miss' games have gone over 44.5 points in just one opportunity this season.
+- Southern Miss' games have gone over 44.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 43, is 1.5 points fewer than Saturday's over/under.

-- This contest's over/under is 7.1 points under the 51.6 these two squads combine to give up per game in 2021.
+- Saturday's over/under is 1.5 points higher than the combined 43 PPG average of the two teams.

+- These two squads surrender a combined 51.6 points per game, 7.1 more than this contest's over/under.

 UTEP Stats and Trends

-- This season, the Miners have won against the spread in each of their two games as a favorite of 2 points or more.
+- In UTEP's five games this season, it has three wins against the spread.

+- The Miners have been favored by 2 points or more two times this season and have covered the spread in all of them.

-- UTEP's games this year have eclipsed the over/under two times in four opportunities (50%).
+- UTEP's games this year have gone over the total in two out of four opportunities (50%).

-- The Miners put up 25.8 points per game, comparable to the 27.8 per outing the Golden Eagles allow.
+- This year, the Miners put up just two fewer points per game (25.8) than the Golden Eagles surrender (27.8).

-- When UTEP records more than 27.8 points, it is 2-0 against the spread and 3-0 overall.
+- UTEP is 2-0 against the spread and 3-0 overall in games when it puts up more than 27.8 points.

-- UTEP is 2-1 against the spread and 3-1 overall when the team picks up over 335.2 yards.
+- In games that UTEP churns out over 335.2 yards, the team is 2-1 against the spread and 3-1 overall.

 - This year, the Miners have turned the ball over 10 times, five more than the Golden Eagles' takeaways (5).